ickhov/queues-and-threads/REPORT.md

 ```c
 int uthread_join(uthread_t tid, int *retval)
 ```
-In this function, before performing any operations, we check to see if the thread ID of the thread to be joined or the current thread's thread ID is not the main thread.
-If either of these conditions is true, we immediately return -1.
-Before continuing, we check to see if the target (child) *TCB struct* pointer is NULL to make sure that the the thread to be joined exists and we check to see if the child thread has not joined already.
+In this function, before performing any operations, we check to make sure that both the parent and child thread are not main thread.
+If either of them are, we immediately return -1.
+Before continuing, we check to see if the target (child) *TCB struct* pointer is NULL to make sure that the child thread exists and we check to see if the child thread has not joined already.
 If either of these conditions are false, we return -1 immediately.
 If the child thread is still *running*, we save the parent thread ID to the TCB of the child thread and the set the parent thread's state to *blocked*.
 It is later added to the queue of *blocked* threads when *uthread_yield()* is called.
-We save the return value of the child thread.
-We destroy the stack of *TCB struct* pointer that we created for the child thread and free it.
-Then, if the *current TCB struct* pointer is pointing to the main thread, we free the memory used for the queue of *ready to run* threads using a while loop that loops until the queue is empty and we free the global TCB struct pointer that was used to track the current thread.
-Then we free the memory used for the queue of *blocked* threads.
-We do this to avoid memory leans.
+We save the return value of the child thread and then destroy its stack and free it.
+Then, if the *current TCB struct* pointer is pointing to the main thread, then all the threads have completed and we free the memory used for the queue of *ready to run* threads using a while loop that loops until the queue is empty.
+We free the global TCB struct pointer that was used to track the current thread and the queue of *blocked* threads.
+We do this to prevent potential memory leans.
 We set both of the queues to NULL.

 ## Testing Uthread